ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 Items sent to you by yourself do not list the sender.

-Additionally, if you get an item while already having the max for that item (for example, you have 9 ammo and get sent a Clip Extension) or if the item is cheated in through server commands, no message will be shown at all.
+Additionally, if you get an item while already having the max for that item (for example, you have 9 ammo and get sent a Clip Extension), no message will be shown at all.

 ### I pressed the release/collect button, but nothing happened